genome-spy/genome-spy/docs/grammar/mark/index.md

 ##### Secondary channels

-Some marks, such as `"rect"` and `"rule"`, also support secondary positional channels, which allow specifying a range that the mark should cover in the visualization.
+Some marks, such as `"rect"` and `"rule"`, also support secondary positional channels, which allow specifying an interval that the mark should cover in the visualization.

 `x2`
 : The secondary position on the _x_ axis